Narsimhareddy18/DataCapstoneProjects/README.md

 ##  Conclusion
 This project demonstrates how to process, explore, and extract meaningful insights from real-world emergency call data using Python.

+## Output Summary
+- Visuals showing call distribution by type (EMS, Fire, Traffic)
+- Trends in emergency calls across different times and days
+- Geographical heatmaps based on call volume by township
+- Peak hours and days with the highest number of 911 calls